InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

 ```
   Contract: AccessControl
     ✓ should not allow non-sysadmins to pause the contract (22195 gas)
-    ✓ should allow sysadmin to pause the contract when unpaused (44617 gas)
+    ✓ should allow a sysadmin to pause the contract when unpaused (44617 gas)
-    ✓ should not allow non-sysadmins to unpause the contract (22196 gas)
+    ✓ should not allow non-sysadmins to unpause the contract (22218 gas)
-    ✓ should allow sysadmin to unpause the contract when paused (15446 gas)
+    ✓ should allow a sysadmin to unpause the contract when paused (15468 gas)
-    ✓ should allow sysadmin to add a minter (45656 gas)
+    ✓ should allow a sysadmin to add a minter (45570 gas)
+    ✓ should allow a sysadmin to add a sysadmin (45604 gas)
-    ✓ should allow sysadmin to add an owner (45713 gas)
+    ✓ should allow a sysadmin to add an owner (45649 gas)
-    ✓ should allow sysadmin to add a sysadmin (45690 gas)
+    ✓ should allow a sysadmin to add another owner (45649 gas)
     ✓ should not allow non-sysadmins to set upgrade the contract when unpaused (22711 gas)
-    ✓ should not allow sysadmin to upgrade the contract when unpaused (23534 gas)
+    ✓ should not allow a sysadmin to upgrade the contract when unpaused (23534 gas)
-    ✓ should not allow non-sysadmins to upgrade the contract when paused (82774 gas)
+    ✓ should not allow non-sysadmins to upgrade the contract when paused (82796 gas)
-    ✓ should allow sysadmin to upgrade the contract when paused (75955 gas)
+    ✓ should allow a sysadmin to upgrade the contract when paused (75955 gas)
-    ✓ should not allow sysadmin to unpause contract after the contract is upgraded (23856 gas)
+    ✓ should not allow a sysadmin to unpause contract after the contract is upgraded (23878 gas)
+    ✓ should not allow a sysadmin to remove an owner (22624 gas)
+    ✓ should not allow a sysadmin to remove a minter (22612 gas)
+    ✓ should not allow a sysadmin to remove a sysadmin (22624 gas)
+    ✓ should not allow a minter to remove an owner (22624 gas)
+    ✓ should not allow a minter to remove a minter (22612 gas)
+    ✓ should not allow a minter to remove a sysadmin (22624 gas)
+    ✓ should allow an owner to remove a sysadmin (17584 gas)
+    ✓ should allow an owner to remove a minter (17572 gas)
+    ✓ should allow an owner to remove an owner (17584 gas)

   Contract: AvastarBase
     ✓ should allow descendent contracts to concatenate two strings